Persona 4 Arena: Setting and characters

 Persona 4 Arena takes place in the Persona universe, revolving around groups of people who harness Personas—physical manifestations of their inner psyche—and use them to fight rogue psyches born from humanity's collective unconsciousness called Shadows.
 Arena is set two months after the events of Persona 4, and three years after its predecessor Persona 3.
 The location is the rural town of Inaba, the main setting of Persona 4.
 A key location in the story is the TV World, a metaphysical realm influenced by the wills of Inaba's population.

 The story is split into two parallel narratives following the Investigation Team of Persona 4 (Yu Narukami, Yosuke Hanamura, Chie Satonaka, Yukiko Amagi, Kanji Tatsumi, Rise Kujikawa, Naoto Shirogane, and Teddie), a group of friends who investigated a serial murder case involving the TV World; and the Shadow Operatives (Aigis, Mitsuru Kirijo, and Akihiko Sanada), a covert group formed by former SEES members from Persona 3 to fight Shadows.
+Elizabeth, an attendant of the otherworldly space known as the Velvet Room, is also drawn into the conflict.
 The main protagonists of Persona 4 Arena are Persona 4 protagonist Yu Narukami—a character blessed with the "Wild Card" power to summon multiple Personas; and new character Labrys, an Anti-Shadow weapon used by the Shadow Operatives.